mariomac/pipes/tutorial/README.md

 ```

 In the example diagram, the **Printer** is a final node, as it receives text lines
-from the pipeline and prints them to the standard output (but don't forward them
+from the pipeline and prints them to the standard output (but doesn't forward them
-to any other further node.
+to any other further node).

 **Middle nodes** are placed between start, final, and other middle nodes.
 They
-have both input and output channels and they usually transform, filter or convert the
+have both input and output channels, and they usually transform, filter or convert the
 input data before forwarding it to the next node.
 Their internal function is
 defined generically as: